-This "Institute," as it was called, became an annual event and the Association of Christian Schools in the Philadelphia Area was born.
+This "Institute," as it was called, became an annual event and the Association of Christian Schools in the Philadelphia Area, later to be known as the Mid-Atlantic Christian Schools Association, was born.
+Much has changed in seventy years: there are now 65 schools representing thousands of students.
+With growth has come diversity, both in the variety of Christian schools represented as well as in the breadth of activities and services offered.
+During the 1950's new schools joined the association and new activities were added.
 The original constitution was adopted in 1950.
-During the 1950's the association grew bringing more diversity through the variety of Christian schools represented as well as in the breadth of activities and services offered.
-Delaware County Christian School, Chester Christian School (now TCA) and Lancaster Christian School were early additions.
-An Institute in the fall plus two other dinner meetings became part of the annual schedule.
+An Institute in the fall, plus two other dinner meetings became part of the annual schedule.
 In 1959, a Fine Arts Festival as well as the practice of awarding of an annual scholarship was begun.

 In 1964, a new constitution was adopted with a couple of significant changes.
 The name was changed to Mid-Atlantic Christian Schools Association.
 The new constitution also broadened the original constitution's adherence to a distinctively Reformed or Calvinistic position to one which is more broadly evangelical.

-Through the 1970's and 1980's, MACSA benefited from this growth.
-Not only had membership grown to over 200 schools, but the scope of activities and services had also grown.
-In addition to the activities mentioned earlier, MACSA sponsored track meets, spelling bees and Bible quizzing.
-Services included a newsletter, new teachers' orientation, a development seminar, a principals' luncheon, teacher placement service, school consultations, and presentation of white paper issues.
-(Some of these services now are accomplished in cooperation with the Association of Christian Schools International.)
+Through the 1970s and 1980s, MACSA benefited from this growth.
+Not only has membership now close to 65 schools, but the scope of activities and services has also grown.
+In addition to the activities mentioned earlier, MACSA now sponsors track meets and Bible quizzing.
+Services include a newsletter, new teachers' orientation, a development seminar, an administrators' luncheon, teacher placement service, and school consultations.

 The jewel of MACSA continues to be the annual fall convention in Lancaster, Pennsylvania.
-What began in the fall of 1948 as an institute is now a widely acclaimed convention with up to 1000 delegates.
+What began in the fall of 1948 as an institute is now a widely acclaimed convention with hundreds of delegates.